FlowFuse/website/src/blog/2023/07/how-to-build-a-opc-client-dashboard-in-node-red.md

 This article will requires the [Prosys OPC UA Simulation Server](https://prosysopc.com/products/opc-ua-simulation-server/), an application designed for testing OPC UA client applications and learning the technology.
 It’s a free cross-platform application that supports Windows, Linux, and MacOS.
 This article will use the Windows version.

-note: full source code for the OPC Client Dashboard is included at the end of the article.
+Note: full source code for the OPC Client Dashboard is included at the end of the article.

 ## Custom Nodes Used & Assumptions